 I am not a technical person, so what I look for is very different from what others (like Mister) require in a good phone.
-I have lifestyle requirements (like how good will the selfie really be?); if you are also more about what’s one the surface than inside tangled microscopic wires, this post is for you, and here’s what you need to know about Samsung Galaxy 8 (courtesy cnet, trusted reviews, the verge and the guardian).
+But I do know that getting a cable to quickly charge your Samsung from Mobile Mob for example could come in handy, especially as you never know when you need a spare charger.
+Anyway, I have lifestyle requirements (like how good will the selfie really be?); if you are also more about what’s one the surface than inside tangled microscopic wires, this post is for you, and here’s what you need to know about Samsung Galaxy 8 (courtesy cnet, trusted reviews, the verge and the guardian).

 Samsung Galaxy S8 features Infinity Display, a massive 5.8-inch curved screen that wraps its way around most of the phone.
 There’s no flat version this year, and the back also curves into your palm.
 It comes in three colours – a dark black, bright silver and a grey with a blueish tinge, and there’s no ugly white front plate in sight.
 The S8 is thin, light at 155g, and the display melts away into the sturdy metal rim.
 It’s a much subtler curve than on the Galaxy S7 Edge, and that makes it a lot easier to use.
 There’s still a bit of extra reflection on this portion of the screen, and can make for a handy mirror in a pinch.

 Samsung has introduced its own virtual assistant, Bixby, which promises to help you get stuff done on the phone itself: you can set reminders, search through photo galleries, and cast your phone screen to your Wi-Fi-connected TV, all by pressing a dedicated Bixby button and talking to it.
 It’s also able to identify physical objects out in the wild (well, some of them at least).
 It’s is too soon (and the supporting data too sparse) to actually give out a verdict on Bixby’s efficiency, but we are certainly hopeful.